 While we make decisions based on our emotional responses, few of us actually use them when leaving a review/comment.
 As such, there are less of them to be found.
 But they are highly worth finding.

 To show how few emotional responses there are in comparison to sentiment comments, Pansensic conducted a study of the airline industry.
-We analyzed 1.25 million sentences, which is over 8 million words.
+We analysed 1.25 million sentences, which is over 8 million words.
 Whist 70% of the sentences contained a positive or negative sentiment, only 26% of the same sentences contained a positive or negative emotional response.

 As such, while sentiment is everywhere, emotions are the rare jewels to search for if you are trying to obtain actionable insights that provide a deeper understanding of your business, product, or service.